metalsmith/metalsmith.io/src/step-by-step/index.njk.md

 1. You `require()` Metalsmith and your plugins.
 2. Start up Metalsmith and tell it where to run (which is almost always just `__dirname`, meaning the current directory).
-3. You then `.use()` each the plugins you need for your project, in order.
+3. You then `.use()` each of the plugins you need for your project, in order.
 This is where the proverbial magic happens.
 4. Use Metalsmith's `.build()` method to fire it all off and report any errors.

 There are additional configuration options we could use and opportunities to add site-wide, global metadata if desired.
 For our purposes, we're using default directory names and putting our metadata in our single source file, so our script is quite straightforward: